ForrestDevs/arbor/README.md

-# Seed AI Framework
+# Arbor AI Framework
 ## Advanced Self-Evolving Artificial Intelligence System

-Seed AI represents a groundbreaking advancement in artificial intelligence - a self-evolving, self-improving system that continuously generates and optimizes specialized AI models through iterative evolution.
-Built on cutting-edge technologies and novel architectural approaches, Seed AI pushes the boundaries of what's possible in autonomous artificial intelligence.
+Arbor AI represents a groundbreaking advancement in artificial intelligence - a self-evolving, self-improving system that continuously generates and optimizes specialized AI models through iterative evolution.
+Built on cutting-edge technologies and novel architectural approaches, Arbor AI pushes the boundaries of what's possible in autonomous artificial intelligence.

 ## Core Architecture

-### Central Seed System
+### Central Arbor System
-At the heart of the framework is the central Seed AI system - a sophisticated orchestrator that oversees the development, training, and evolution of specialized branch models.
-The Seed system maintains a holistic view of the AI ecosystem while coordinating improvements across generations of models.
+At the heart of the framework is the central Arbor AI system - a sophisticated orchestrator that oversees the development, training, and evolution of specialized branch models.
+The Arbor system maintains a holistic view of the AI ecosystem while coordinating improvements across generations of models.

 ### Branch Model Specialization
 Branch models represent specialized offshoots of the core system, each focusing on specific capabilities and use cases.
-Through controlled mutation and natural selection processes, these models evolve independently while remaining connected to the central Seed system.
+Through controlled mutation and natural selection processes, these models evolve independently while remaining connected to the central Arbor system.
 This allows for:

 - Targeted optimization of specific AI capabilities
 - Parallel evolution of different specializations